shibunellad/conflict-test/readme.txt

 Introduction

 ========

-This is a jaca project.
+This is a java based application.
 This uses JDK, JML, Servlets